asub927/human-vs-ai-app/implementation.md

 # Full-Stack Implementation Plan: AI Productivity Benchmark

+> [!CAUTION]
+> **MANDATORY RULE: ARCHITECTURAL CHANGE APPROVAL**
+>
+> Any deviation from the architecture specified in this document MUST be approved by the user before implementation.
+This includes but is not limited to:
+> - Changing frontend framework (e.g., Vite → Next.js, React → Vue)
+> - Changing backend framework (e.g., NestJS → Express)
+> - Changing database (e.g., PostgreSQL → MongoDB)
+> - Changing authentication method (e.g., Passport → Auth0)
+> - Changing deployment strategy (e.g., Docker → Serverless)
+> - Adding or removing major dependencies
+>
+> **Process for architectural changes:**
+> 1. STOP implementation immediately
+> 2. Document the proposed change and rationale
+> 3. Request explicit user approval via `notify_user`
+> 4. Wait for user confirmation before proceeding
+>
+> **Violation of this rule invalidates the implementation and requires rollback.**

 ## Overview

 Transform the current client-side React application into a comprehensive full-stack application with: